Alleluia! Alleluia! Christ is Risen!

 When everything seemed like failure, the Risen Jesus appeared to the disciples:

-Resurrection made all the difference, then and now.
+Resurrection made all the difference,

 The Catholic Church still remains despite all obstacles, built on the foundation of Christ—the Risen Christ.
 The message of Jesus continues to be proclaimed and offers salvation and hope to those who willingly accept it and let their lives be guided and changed by it.